 Maximize the function

 Whether you just need a place to sit down and put on your shoes, or you want to spend hours relaxing with a good book, try incorporating a comfortable seating area in your bedroom.
 A chaise lounge with a pretty side table at the end of the bed or two small upholstered chairs in a cozy corner will give your bedroom the feel of a luxurious master suite.
 You can give the illusion of a separate space with well-placed art or a decorative screen behind your seating arrangement.
 If you lack room for a separate sitting area, try placing a long bench at the end of the bed.

 If you live in Vermont or a state with a similar climate, your bedding may not be realistic for all four seasons.
 I love using layered linens and that allows you to remove a layer (or two) for warmer temperatures.
 Conversely, you can add layers in the winter.
 Consider alternatives, such as a large faux fur or a decorative throw.

 Enhancing the design and functionality of your bedroom will pay off in an improved quality of life and better sleep environment.
 So don’t delay.
-Start your bedroom makeover now…don’t forget…we offer Room Service!
+You’re worth it!